 - Install high-quality plugins only.

 - Use a lightweight theme.

 - Limit or disable post revisions.

 - Use a CDN.

-- Split up long posts.
+- Split long posts into multiple parts.

-1. Run some performance tests.
+1. Run performance tests.

 First, let’s understand where your site stands performance-wise.
 There’s no all-encompassing metric that sums this up, since performance varies by every visitor’s geographic region, internet connection strength, and whether your site is cached by their browser.

 Page speed will also vary across your site’s pages, depending on the amount and type of content on each one.
 Website homepages are typically the go-to for estimating load speed, although you should also be testing any other particularly high-traffic pages as well.